Client Bill of Rights

 We’re glad to provide free estimates for any future projects you’re considering.
 An estimate is a high-level analysis of how much time it would take for us to plan, design, develop, and test your project, and they usually take a couple of hours for us to put together.

 Because they do not involve in-depth analysis, estimates are non-binding.
 If you decide to move forward, the final cost in our proposal to you may be different from the estimate.
 Estimates are free.

 - Standard Hourly Rate

-Our standard hourly rate is $175 per hour.
+Our standard hourly rate is $188 per hour.
 We bill for professional services rendered, including Design, Programming, and Marketing.
-We offer a reduced hourly rate to retainer Clients.
+We offer a reduced hourly rate to monthly service Clients.
 See the section below on “Retainers” for more information.

 We quote some projects on a fixed-cost basis, which means we’ll deliver everything within the scope of the project at no additional cost to you.
 Of course, if you wish to expand the scope, that additional work would be billable separately.

 Our rush rate is $225 per hour.
 If you are not a retainer client, we still appreciate you, however, we have to focus on our retainer Clients and ongoing projects.
 Our production schedule is booked 4-8 weeks in advance.
 This means that if you’re not a retainer client but you need something done in less than two weeks, we will need to reprioritize another project to make room for your rush project.
 We charge our Rush Rate to do this.

 Additionally, our regular business hours are 9am–5pm, EST, Monday through Thursday, and 9am-1pm on Fridays.
 If you require professional services outside of these hours or on holidays, the work will be quoted at our rush rate.